ionelmc/cookiecutter-pylibrary/README.rst

         If your documentation will be hosted elsewhere (such as GitHub Pages or GitLab Pages), enter the top-level URL.

+    * - ``pypi``
+      - .. code:: python

+            "yes"
+      - If yes, this will insert links to your project page on PyPI.org.
+        Note that if your package is not (yet) on PyPI, this will cause tox -e docs to fail.

     * - ``travis``
       - .. code:: python